“You want less than one inch of movement when you give it a firm handshake at the belt path with your non dominant hand.”

 What does it mean, though?
 Let’s go through it a bit at a time.

-Any car seat that is installed (versus a booster that is just sitting on a the car’s seat) has at least one belt path.
-That’s the spot on the car seat where the seat belt or lower anchor strap goes through.
+Any car seat that is installed (versus a booster seat that is just sitting on the vehicle seat) has at least one belt path.
+That’s the location in the vehicle where the seat belt or lower anchor webbing will go.
 Sometimes they’re clearly labeled and obvious; other times they’re more subtle.
 They’re always there, though.